mpifr-vlbi/apex-tools/FieldSystem/libf2c-32bit/README.txt

 make -f debian/rules

-make -f debian/rules binary  # does the install
+sudo make -f debian/rules binary  # does the install but into a local subdir

+sudo cp -a debian/libf2c2/usr/lib32/* /usr/lib32/

+sudo cp -a debian/libf2c2-dev/usr/lib32/*.a /usr/lib32/